Mit der Location Referencing-Lizenz verfügbar.

 Why are different types of LRS networks needed?

-Pipeline Referencing currently does not have a limit for the number of networks that you can create within an advanced linear referencing system (ALRS).
+Pipeline Referencing currently does not have a limit for the number of networks that you can create within an linear referencing system (LRS).
 However, the type of LRS networks you need depends on your organization’s business process.
 Consider the following business case:

 In a pipeline organization, suppose there are three business units that collect, manage, and maintain pipeline assets.
 These three business units are surveying, engineering and construction, and regulatory and compliance.